Gochujang

 Common Mistakes

-• Using gochujang as a "small exception" — on Keto, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating gochujang as a "small exception" — on Keto, even small amounts run against the diet's core logic.

-• Assuming gochujang is restricted on all diets — its classification varies by dietary framework.
+• Assuming gochujang is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives